Pylons/pyramid/docs/narr/project.rst

 #.
 An ``__init__.py`` file which signifies that this is a Python
    :term:`package`.
-It also contains code that helps users run the application, include an ``app`` function which is used as a Paste entry point.
+It also contains code that helps users run the application, include a ``main`` function which is used as a Paste entry point.

 #.
 A ``models.py`` module, which contains :term:`model` code.